In this section

 Study at the Ruskin Resources at the Ruskin Prizes and Awards Talks in Contemporary Art & Lecture ListsTalks in Contemporary Art & Lecture Lists

-The Programme for Talks in Contemporary Art and the Lecture Lists for Trinity Term 2023 are now available.
-Talks in Contemporary Art are free and open to the public - please see details below on how to book a ticket.
-Curriculum lectures held in the Examinations School are open to members of the University but those held on Ruskin School of Art premises are generally closed, except to Ruskin students and appointed students.
+The Programme for Talks in Contemporary Art and the Lecture Lists for Hilary Term 2026 are now available.
+Talks in Contemporary Art are free and open to the public.
+Spaces are limited; please see details below on how to book.
+Curriculum lectures held in the Examination Schools are open to members of the University but those held on Ruskin School of Art premises are generally closed, except to Ruskin students and appointed students.

 Talks in Contemporary Art